Rbrasil72/speedtest_ext/README.md

 if used many times you will get a timeout until you can do a speed test again | This is from ookla's side not the script

--h command to display the options available with the script

 ![image](https://github.com/Rbrasil72/speedtest_ext/assets/108822086/4f4b6df4-be1d-43a5-bd66-ba5a0decf559)